 Definition of Fijian in English:

-Of or relating to Fiji, its people, or language.
+Relating to Fiji, its people, or their language.

 - In stark contrast to Hawaii, colonial law in Fiji enforced a distinctive Fijian way of life.

 - Linguists (people who study languages) usually refer to the Fijian language as a mix of about 300 dialects.

 - Even now - after final confirmation that the highly dangerous Fijian strain of flu has killed two children and is the suspected cause of a third death - public health officials are refusing to reveal where the cases happened.